difurious/lightweight-charts-line-tools/README.md

 - [ ] Convert to plugin when that exists on lightweight-charts 4.x.x
 - [ ] Add new line tools
 - [X] Add new line tool - Circle
+- [X] Add new line tool - Callout
+- [X] Add new line tool - Price Range
 - [ ] Add line tools related functionality to aid in trading

 ---
 ## Known Bugs
 - If trying to use some tools in a blank area to the left of the first data point, it might not show
 - Some line tools options do nothing "angle, scale, cap, join"
+- The Circle tool, if the 2nd point is to the left of the 1st point, and you pan the screen to the right so the 1st point goes off the screen, then the circle will disappear.
+Just put the 2nd point to the right of the 1st point to prevent.

 ---